How to Get Care from Out-of-Network Providers

 Your primary care provider must approve the care you receive from an out-of-network provider before you seek that care.

-For detailed information on out-of-network coverage rules, see your Member Handbook: “How to get care from out-of-network providers” (Chapter 3, Section D4).
+For detailed information on out-of-network coverage rules, see your Member Handbook.

 The benefit information provided here is a brief summary, not a complete description of benefits.
 Benefits, formulary, and pharmacy and/or provider networks may change on January 1 of each year.
 Limitations, copayments, and restrictions may apply.
 For more information, call Commonwealth Care Alliance Member Services or read the Commonwealth Care Alliance Member Handbook.